Horizon Europe - Analysis of the Strategic Plan for the Year: R&D and Innovation Layout Amid Geopolitical Changes

 23/12/2025

-1. Societal Challenges and Response Policies
+- Social Challenges and Response Policies

-2. The EU R&I Landscape from a Global Perspective
+- The EU R&I Landscape from a Global Perspective

-4. Core Potential and Implementation Progress of the Horizon Europe Programme
+- Core Potential and Implementation Progress of the Horizon Europe Programme

-5. Potential and Limitations in Innovation Output Transformation
+- Potential and Limitations in Innovation Output Transformation

-7. The Unique Role of Research and Innovation
+- The Unique Role of R&I

-8. R&I Needs for Implementing the Green Deal
+- R&I Needs for Implementing the Green Deal

-9. R&I Needs for Digital and Technological Transformation
+- R&I Needs for Digital and Technological Transformation

-10. R&I Needs for Enhancing EU Resilience
+- R&I Needs for Enhancing EU Resilience

-11. Synergies Between Horizon Europe and Other EU Funds
+- Synergies Between Horizon Europe and Other EU Funds

 Document Introduction

-Methodologically, the report combines diverse tools such as customized foresight forecasting, the latest performance evaluation data (e.g., the EU's 2022 R&I Performance Report), multi-level global scenario simulations, and cluster gap analysis to ensure the objectivity and foresight of its conclusions.
-Data sources include patent application statistics, scientific publication metrics, R&D expenditure accounting, and policy implementation tracking, comprehensively covering R&I dynamics across the 27 EU member states and major global economies.
+Methodologically, the report combines diverse tools such as customized foresight forecasting, the latest performance evaluation data (e.g., the EU's 2022 R&D Performance Report), multi-level global scenario simulations, and cluster gap analysis to ensure the objectivity and foresight of its conclusions.
+Data sources include patent application statistics, scientific publication metrics, R&D expenditure accounting, and policy implementation tracking, comprehensively covering R&I dynamics across all 27 EU member states and major global economies.

-The report also assesses the implementation progress of the Horizon Europe programme for 2021-2022, including the processing of 44,832 eligible proposals, a project success rate of 15.9%, and a €34 billion funding gap for high-quality proposals.
-It highlights key policy demands such as enhancing synergies between Horizon Europe and other EU funds, eliminating regional innovation divides, and promoting the transformation of research results.
-This report provides an authoritative reference for understanding the strategic adjustments in EU R&I policy and holds significant guiding value for policymakers, R&I institutions, businesses, and international partners.
+The report also assesses the implementation progress of the Horizon Europe programme for 2021-2022, including the handling of 44,832 eligible proposals, a project success rate of 15.9%, and a funding gap of 34 billion euros for high-quality proposals.
+It emphasizes key policy demands such as enhancing synergies with other EU funds, eliminating regional innovation divides, and promoting the transformation of results.
+This report provides an authoritative reference for understanding the strategic adjustments in EU R&I and holds significant guiding value for policymakers, R&D institutions, businesses, and international partners.